Harvard-ATG/canvas_course_info/README.md

     <input type="hidden"   name="endpoint"     value="https://api.twitter.com/1/statuses/oembed.json?"/>
     <input type="hidden"   name="url"          value="https://twitter.com/Jack/status/20"/>

-The query Canvas would send out after it recieved those inputs would be as follows: https://api.twitter.com/1/statuses/oembed.json?url=https://twitter.com/Jack/status/20
+The query Canvas would send out after it received those inputs would be as follows: https://api.twitter.com/1/statuses/oembed.json?url=https://twitter.com/Jack/status/20

 Notice the insertion of "url="  --  the full url is included as a query parameter.
 For all intents and purposes, the fact that it's a url is irrelevant, though customary.

-**The above example makes the steps for a developer to insert rich content into Canvas' editor somewhat clearer.
+**The above example shows a proper implementation of oEmbed.
+Understanding it makes the steps for a developer to insert his/her own rich content into Canvas' editor somewhat clearer.
 Here's what it boils down to:**

 You'll need an LTI launch, which sends Canvas to the 'endpoint' path, with the 'url' parameter.
 This endpoint path should be a view that you